CodeNinjaTech/Redis-MongoDB-Assignment/README.md

 # Redis & MongoDB Assignment

+Assignment 2 for the Big Data Systems & Architectures Course of AUEB's MSc in Business Analytics

 ## Instructions

 You are going to use REDIS and MongoDB to perform an analysis on data related to classified ads from the used motorcycles market.